ispacestech/Alloba/README.md

 # Alloba

-Alloba is the gateway and agentic sourcing service for **ispaces Commerce** (AfroMART) — a Pan-African B2B marketplace.
-It is the rebranded successor of the standalone Afromart server, organised into a clean, cloud-ready monorepo.
+Alloba is the gateway and agentic sourcing service standalone server, organised into a clean, cloud-ready monorepo.
-It also hosts **Alloba Training**, the immersive micro-training / certification engine (rebranded successor of the OnboardXR service).
+It also hosts **Alloba Training**, an immersive micro-training / certification engine .

 > Version: 0.3.0 · License: MIT · Français : voir [README.fr.md](README.fr.md)